 The phrase ‘right tax at the right time’ applies to insurers and the Department.
 Officers who discover overpayments of IPT should draw the relevant transactions to the attention of the insurer and explain the nature and possible scope of the problem.

 Insurers can organise their business in many ways.
 Some structures might be more advantageous than others when it comes to IPT.
 You may visit insurers who have organised their operations in such a way as to increase their liability to IPT compared to what it might have been if other arrangements had been put in place.
 This does not constitute an overpayment and is the responsibility of insurers.
-For example, there may be situations where insurers have not applied the *de minimis *ESC when they could.
+For example, there may be situations where insurers have not applied the de minimis ESC when they could.
 This may be the result of a positive commercial decision because efficiency savings outweigh the burden on insurers or their customers.
 In such cases it is important to record that the insurer is aware of what he is doing and why.
 It is also important to remember that insurers have the primary responsibility for accounting for the correct tax.
 You should not attempt to take the place of those who are employed by insurers to attend to their interests, and you should not give advice on tax mitigation or tax planning.

 Shortcomings in accounting for IPT